Factsheet: Bagasse

 Industrial composting.

-However, you have to make sure these facilities exist locally and double check to see if they accept bagasse products (usually alongside standard food and organic waste).
+However, you must first check that these facilities exist and accept bagasse products (usually alongside standard food and organic waste) in your local area.

 Does bagasse decompose in the environment?

-If you leave bagasse packaging in the environment, it won’t quickly degrade.
-So actually, bagasse represents the same sort of litter as the more widespread packaging materials.
+If you leave bagasse packaging in the environment, it won’t degrade quickly.
+As such, bagasse represents the same sort of litter as more common packaging materials when disposed of improperly.

-We must collect bagasse separately from other traditional packaging materials so it can be composted in specialised facilities.
-Under these controlled conditions of heat and pressure, the products will break down into organic matter so it can be responsibly returned to the earth in the form of compost.
+We must collect bagasse separately from other traditional packaging materials so that it can be composted in specialised facilities.
+Under these controlled conditions of heat and pressure, the products will break down into organic matter and can be returned to the earth responsibly as nutrient-rich compost.

 Do bagasse products contain other chemicals?